All Episodes

 Much more as we continue.

-Hannity tonight, nine Eastern on the Fox News Channel, former New York City mayor, now attorney for the president, Rudy Giuliani, is first interview tonight at nine.
+Former New York City mayor, now attorney for the president, Rudy Giuliani, his first interview tonight at 9.

-Uh, I keep hearing that there's there is blockbuster information within the latest request that I guess we have a deadline of Thursday of Devin Nunes specifically about Rod Rosenstein.
+And as we continue with Civil Liberties and Criminal Defense Attorney David Schoen, investigative reporter Sarah Carter, also a Fox News contributor, I keep hearing that there is blockbuster information within the latest request that I guess we have a deadline of Thursday of Devin Nunes specifically about Rod Rosenstein.

 What do we know, Sarah Carter?